haroohie-club/SerialLoops/README.md

 We recommend [Visual Studio 2022](https://visualstudio.microsoft.com/) on Windows or [Rider](https://www.jetbrains.com/rider/) on Linux/Mac for development.
 If you'd like to contribute new features or fixes, we recommend [getting in touch on Discord first](https://discord.gg/nesRSbpeFM) before submitting a pull request!

 ### Testing
 The `SerialLoops.Tests` project can be run from inside Visual Studio, Rider, or with `dotnet test` as normal.
-However, our UI tests (currently only runnable on Windows) are a bit more involved.
+However, our UI tests (only for Windows and Mac) are a bit more involved.

 Our UI tests rely on [Appium](https://appium.io/).
 #### macOS